▶ Breaking

 3. The installer runs normally

 If you're uncomfortable with that, you can verify the installer's SHA-256 against the hash published on the GitHub Releases page.
-If the hash matches, the binary is exactly what we published — and the source that produced it is also on GitHub.
+If the hash matches, the binary is exactly what we published.
+The source that produced it is also on GitHub.

 Verify the download.
 If you want to.